 Those 9 words speak volumes on how a leader should lead.
 He’s ready to go where no leader has gone before.

-And that’s why Star Trek Beyond is the perfect vessel to delve into the mysteries of leadership.
+And that’s why Star Trek Beyond (buy it on Amazon) is the perfect vessel to delve into the mysteries of leadership.

 Caution: Star Trek Beyond movie spoilers ahead